ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_logs_on_ovhcloud_logs_data_platform_analyze_and_work_with_your_logs/guide.en-gb.md

 As the data is a JSON-like format you can as well send your logs in a Big Data analysis platform.

 The OVHcloud API available at [api.ovh.com](https://eu.api.ovh.com/console-preview/) can helps you to retrieve your data to use them.
-In the guide, you will find numerous API calls that can assist you in retrieving and utilizing your logs.
+In the documentation, you will find numerous API calls that can assist you in retrieving and utilizing your logs.

 ## Go further